up

 PROGRAM CONTACTS

-The FY25 Approved Budget includes $42.5 million in tax-supported resources identified for older adults, including funds for community organizations that augment County services for older adults.
-In addition, the approved budget includes $22.6 million in non-tax supported resources for older adults.
+The FY27 Recommended Budget includes $40.9 million in tax-supported resources identified for older adults, including funds for community organizations that augment County services for older adults.
+In addition, the recommended budget includes $21.9 million in non-tax supported resources for older adults.

 Non-Departmental Account Community Grants

-• The FY25 Approved Budget continues $1.5 million in grants awarded in FY24 to community partners for services benefiting seniors.
+• The FY27 Recommended Operating Budget continues $1.4 million in grants awarded to community partners for services benefiting seniors.
 These community organizations are critical to an effective network of services and are sometimes able to provide these services in a more cost-effective, culturally appropriate, and flexible way.
-Community organizations are also able to leverage community resources that may be unavailable to County Government.
+Community organizations are also able to leverage community resources that may be unavailable to County government.

 Department of Recreation